-Meetings of the Audit & Risk Committee were held on 18 August 2021 and 16 February 2022.
-These meetings were attended by Peter Hood, Joe Totaro and Phil Lockyer.
-A meeting of the Remuneration and Nomination Committee was held on 29 September 2021.
-This meeting was attended by Phil Lockyer, Peter Hood and Joe Totaro.
+Meetings of the Audit & Risk Committee were held on 15 August 2022, 17 August 2022 and 15 February 2023.
+The meetings were attended by Joe Totaro, Peter Hood and Phil Lockyer, other than the 17 August 2022 meeting which was attended by Peter Hood and Phil Lockyer.
+Meetings of the Remuneration and Nominations Committee were held on 27 September 2022 and 24 October 2022.
+These meetings were attended by Phil Lockyer, Peter Hood and Joe Totaro.